Monkeypox virus could become entrenched as new STD in the US

 But no one’s really sure, and some say testing and vaccines can still stop the outbreak from taking root.

-So far, more than 2,400 U.S. cases have been reported as part of an international outbreak that emerged two months ago.
+So far, more than 2,800 U.S. cases have been reported as part of an international outbreak that emerged two months ago.
+About 99% have been men who reported having sex with other men, health officials say.

 Health officials are not sure how fast the virus has spread.
 They have only limited information about people who have been diagnosed, and they don’t know how many infected people might be spreading it unknowingly.